leoadberg/EECS106A_Project/docs/README.md

 ### 4DOF

 Works well!
+Watch with audio to hear the chimes.

-In the video at 48s you can see the one failure: it changes modes when moving too fast vertically.
+- In the video at 48s you can see the one failure: it changes modes when moving too fast vertically.
 Vertical movement adds a ton of noise to the force sensor in the Z axis so it's hard to differentiate movement and knocks.
-As you can see, Leo double-presses the tray instead of knocking.
+- As you can see, Leo double-presses the tray instead of knocking.
 This is due to the fact that a knock is such a short duration (in the ms) that it can be missed entirely in between force sensor readings, and is a therefore a bit unreliable.

 {% include youtubePlayer.html id="IHQGxb3tbD8" %}